ChainSafe/forest-explorer/README.md

 `forest-explorer-preview` in the Cloudflare dashboard (you only need to do this once).

-Then, during deployment, use the `--name` option to set the preview Worker name based on the latest Git commit hash:
+Then, during deployment, use the `--name` option to set the preview worker name based on the latest Git commit hash:

 ```bash